labib1910024/ECE-4124_1910024/Lab_04.md

 **4.1.
 Experiment No. :** 03

 **4.2.
-Experiment Name :** Convolution and Cross correlation with function and tebular format using MATLAB.
+Experiment Name :** Graphical representation of sampling, quantization using MATLAB.

 **4.3.
 Theory :**